-11. GOING CONCERN
+11. Going concern

-The Board of Directors reviewed the financial budgets with their underlying business plans for the period up to 31 March 2022.
+The Board of Directors reviewed the financial budgets with their underlying business plans for the period up to 31 March 2023.
 When assessing the Company's ability to continue as a going concern, both quantitative and qualitative factors were taken into account.
 The two critical quantitative factors were liquidity and solvency requirements.
-Qualitative factors that may cast significant doubt about the going concern assumption, such as financial trends, external and internal matters, were assessed, taking into account the impact of the COVID-19 pandemic.
+Qualitative factors that may cast significant doubt about the going-concern assumption, such as financial trends, external and internal matters, were assessed, taking into account the impact of the economic condition we operate in.

 On the basis of the review performed and of the current financial position, the Board of Directors is satisfied that the Company has adequate resources to continue in operation for the foreseeable future.
-The Board of Directors, therefore, considers it appropriate that the Annual Financial Statements be prepared on a going concern basis.
+The Board of Directors, therefore, considers it appropriate that the Annual Financial Statements be prepared on a going-concern basis.